RSAriel/The-Ray-Tracer-Challenge-in-cpp-by-arss5/README.md

-"After completing a simple Ray Tracer in my Computer Graphics class, I became really interested in the subject and decided to dive deeper.
+After completing a simple Ray Tracer in my Computer Graphics class, I became really interested in the subject and decided to dive deeper.
 I am currently rewriting the project, adding new functionalities while following the book The Ray Tracer Challenge, which uses a Test-Driven Development approach.
 This has been helpful in fixing bugs and addressing unknown behaviors from the previous version.
-My goal is to complete the book and implement additional features not originally covered, such as Anti-Aliasing, Motion Blur, Bounding Box, and more."
+My goal is to complete the book and implement additional features not originally covered, such as Anti-Aliasing, Motion Blur, Bounding Box, and more.

 ###How to run